edmond-chow/Dynamic-Function/README.md

 In x64 mode, such functions with thiscall is same as cdecl, while the this argument treated as the first implicit parameter in which that pointer is correspondence with rcx register to pass through with the default x64 calling convention.
-The rest other than vector call also comply with the default x64 calling convention.
+The rest other than vectorcall also comply with the default x64 calling convention to which the program may propagate the arguments with variadic-calls.